Tegwen Malik

-Tegwen has won several professional tournaments such as the Savcour Finnish Open, the Washington Open, Toulouse Open, Welsh Open and Iceland Open.
+For two year Tegwen played fro Devon and Exeter in the SRA National Leagues as their top female player in the squad.
 During her glittering squash career she also represented Wales at the Commonwealth Games in Melbourne (singles and doubles), at world and European Team championships, home internationals and during different test series such as Wales verses South Africa.
-Tegwen often paired with Gavin Jones for mixed doubles events, winning a test series against the National Irish team in Belfast before going out to compete in the Melbourne 2006 Commonwealth games where they narrowly lost in the quarter finals to the Australian mixed doubles pair (Natalie Grinham and Joseph Kneipp) who went on to win the gold.
+Tegwen often paired with Gavin Jones for mixed doubles events, with the duo winning a test series against the National Irish team in Belfast before going out to compete in the Melbourne 2006 Commonwealth games where they narrowly lost in the quarter-finals to the Australian mixed doubles pair (Natalie Grinham and Joseph Kneipp) who went on to win the gold.
+Tegwen was also selected for the 2002 Manchester Commonwealth Games but had to withdraw from the competition due to injury.